 Tourkakia is one of the traditional delicacies we first ate in Sparta.
-Fragrant offal from goat or lamb wrapped in caul fat and grilled over charcoal.
+Fragrant offal from goat or lamb wrapped in caul fat, grilled over charcoal and served as appetizers.

 In the Ionian islands they are know as “frigadelia” (see update below).